 - Identify and correct syntax/format violations

-- Safely edit information to your CIF without corrupting the strict syntax, for both single data items and data loops
+- Safely edit information in your CIF without corrupting the strict syntax, for both single data items and data loops

 - Supplement the data in your CIF via two data entry wizards, one for publication details and the other for chemical, physical and crystallographic properties

-- Select from a choice of CIF dictionaries and check against a user-customisable list of mandatory data items
+- Select from a choice of CIF dictionaries and check against a user-customizable list of mandatory data items

-- Visualise structure(s) in a CIF, including displacement ellipsoids
+- Visualize structure(s) in a CIF, including displacement ellipsoids

 EnCIFer is available to the scientific community, free of charge, as a part of Mercury.
 Please note that as a free service, CCDC may be unable to provide support for enCIFer.